outdreamer/build-a-cure/docs/tasks/examples.md

 ## solution automation workflow insight path examples

+	- solve problem by changing structures (like position) of interface objects, like functions & variables
+	- use exclusively solution with known biases & error types so output can be corrected with logic from the associated solution type
 	- identify similar systems & solutions used to solve the problem in those systems, then convert & apply solutions from similar system to original system
 	- when generating solutions, identify:
 	      - contexts/cases/conditions that can filter it out